 A good story has a distinct beginning, middle, and end; a mapped out journey.
 When reading a book or watching a movie you progress through the story in a specific order and experience it as it unfolds.

 As your customer progresses through your app, website, infographic, three-dimensional world, etc. they are experiencing your story.
-This is what User Experience, or UX, design is; and is a part of the tools you have available to help people understand how to interact with your creation.
+This is what User Experience design, or UX design is; and is a part of the tools you have available to help people understand how to interact with your creation.

 Your customer may have an adverse experience and leave if they get confused (closing your app) or a negative experience that has them running out the door if something scares them (deleting your app from their device).